kongregate/asset-bundle-builder/README.md

 ### Platform Support

 Unity uses the `BuildTarget` enum when building asset bundles and the `RuntimePlatform` enum to specify the current platform at runtime.
 Unfortunately, neither of these accurately reflects the set of platform-specific asset bundles that need to be built.
-To address this, asset-bundle-builder defines the `AssetBundleTarget` enum identify the set of platforms that must have their own asset bundles.
+To address this, asset-bundle-builder uses a normalized subset of the variants of `RuntimePlatform` to identify the target platform for built asset bundles.

-For most platforms with multiple target architectures, bundles are only built once for all architectures.
-The platform name used is always the base platform name without an architecture-specific suffix (e.g. "StandaloneWindows" is used for both the `StandaloneWindows` and `StandaloneWindows64` build targets).
-The exception to this is Windows Store Applications, which do require architecture-specific assets.
+Specifically, the "Editor" variants for Windows, OSX, and Linux are normalized to the corresponding platform player variants.
+This is because the editor uses asset bundles for the corresponding platform's player, e.g. `WindowsEditor` will load bundles for `WindowsPlayer`.

+Additionally, obsolete platforms are not supported.

-> NOTE: Not all platforms have been added to the `AssetBundleTarget` enum, and there are some outstanding questions that need to be answered in order to determine what constitutes a distinct "platform" for the purpose of building/loading asset bundles.
+> NOTE: Not all platforms are currently supported, and there are some outstanding questions that need to be answered in order to properly handle asset bundles on all platforms.
 See [this thread on the Unity forums](https://forum.unity.com/threads/do-macos-and-windows-need-different-asset-bundles.670510/) to follow the discussion.

-### Hosting AssetBundles
+### Hosting Asset Bundles

 Built bundles are expected to be hosted in a single folder on a remote server or CDN.
 This includes both the live version of any given bundle as well as any unpublished versions still in development.
 At any given time, the full set of asset bundles generated from the project can be uploaded to your hosting server without risking existing bundles being overwritten or broken.